 Lead can cause damage to the brain and other vital organs and can also cause behavioral problems, learning disabilities, seizures, and in some extreme cases, death.
 Comprehensive lead inspections are especially crucial for child-occupied facilities such as schools, as children can experience lead poisoning without showing any apparent symptoms.

 After it is determined that lead remediation is required, MEC will identify different options and offer recommendations in your best interest for carrying out the project.
 We will assess the scope of the project and conduct the formal bidding process on your behalf.
-After the contractor bids have been obtained, MEC will suggest the most qualified bidder for your project.
+After the contractor bids have been obtained, MEC will suggest the most qualified and lowest responsible bidder for your project.